rlee287/py_autoupdate/docs/source/contributing.rst

 a copy of which has been included in ``DeveloperCertificateOrigin.txt``.

 All tests on `Travis CI <https://travis-ci.org/>`__ must pass.
-Please explain any new xfailed tests in the Pull Request description.
+If you need to mark some of the tests as ``xfail``, please explain the reason in the Pull Request description.
 In addition, all code must be simultaneously compatible with both Python 2 and 3.
 The Travis CI build will help to ensure this.

-Moreover, please make sure that new code is covered by new tests.
+Moreover, please make sure that new features are covered by new tests.
 Coverage for the project is tracked on `CodeCov <https://codecov.io/>`__.
 When creating a Pull Request, please include the following:

 -  An issue number that this Pull Request addresses **OR**